Energy Efficiency 101

 Occupancy sensors — Install switch plate occupancy sensors that automatically turn lights on when people are present and off when they leave the room.

 Spend a little to save a lot — The U.S. Small Business Administration suggests signing up for an annual maintenance contract so that your heating, ventilating and air-conditioning systems are kept in tip-top shape.
-“Even a new Energy Star-qualified HVAC system will decline in performance without regular maintenance,” the SBA advises.
+“Even new a HVAC system that has earned the ENERGY STAR certification will decline in performance without regular maintenance,” the SBA advises.

 Be a fan boy (or fan girl) — Think of when you can spare the air conditioner.
 Sometimes, a simple, low-energy ceiling fan can move enough air to cool you down and make life bearable.